 Swim Leg – 3km

-The two-lap swim is in the sheltered part of Roy’s Bay in Lake Wanaka within easy view of spectators watching from the shore.
-The course has a beach start swimming in an anti-clockwise direction with a total of three turn buoys.
+The two-lap swim is in the sheltered and tranquil Glendhu Bay within easy view of spectators watching from the shore.
+The course has a beach start swimming in a clockwise direction with a total of three turn buoys.